Key features of the education system

-The State has exclusive legislative competences on the general organisation of the education system (e.g., minimum standards of education, school staff, quality assurance, State financial resources).
+The State has exclusive legislative competence on the general organisation of the education system (e.g., minimum standards of education, school staff, quality assurance, State financial resources).
 The Ministry of education and merit (Ministero dell'istruzione e del merito – MIM) and the Ministry of university and research (Ministero dell'università e della ricerca – MUR) are responsible for the general administration of education at national level for the relevant fields.
 The MIM has decentralised offices (Uffici scolastici regionali - USRs) that guarantee the application of general provisions and the respect of the minimum performance requirements and of standards in each Region.

 Local authorities organise the offer at local level (e.g. maintenance of premises, merging or establishment of schools, transport of pupils) from ECEC to upper secondary education.

 Schools have a high degree of autonomy: they define curricula, widen the educational offer, organise teaching (school time and groups of pupils).
-Every three years, schools draw up their own 'three-year educational offer plan' (Piano triennale dell'offerta formativa - PTOF).
+Every three years, schools draw up their own Three-year educational offer plan (Piano triennale dell'offerta formativa - PTOF).